astrowonk/DC-Metro-Pi-Speaker/README.md

 It also works reasonably well on Mac OS X. I haven't tried it on any other systems.

-I think the main dependencies are requests, gTTS, argparser and whatever is needed to make those run.
+I think the main dependencies are requests, gTTS, argparser and whatever is needed to make those run. espeak if you want get gTTS to work.

 HOW TO USE: